winlibs/mpir/build.vc10/readme.txt

 Using the Assembler Based Build Projects
 ========================================

 If you wish to use the assembler files you will need VSYASM, a version of YASM x86/x64 assembler tailored specifically for use with Microsoft Visual Studio 2010.
 You will need a recent revision of YASM from:

   http://www.tortall.net/projects/yasm/

-This assembler should be placed in the bin directory used by VC++, which, for Visual Stduio 2010, is typically:
+This assembler (you need vsyasm.exe, NOT yasm.exe) should be placed in the bin directory used by VC++, which, for Visual Stduio 2010, is
+typically:

  C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin

-You will need to install Python if you wish to use the scripts that automate the MPIR and MPFR tests.
-Otherwise these have to be compiled and run manually.
+You will need to install Python if you wish to use the scripts that automate the generation of MPIR build files for Visual Studio.
+Python is also needed for running the MPIR tests (although they can be run manually).

 Compiling MPIR with the Visual Studio C/C++
 ===========================================